4Players/odin-sdk/README.md

 odin_decoder_pop(decoder, samples, FRAME_SIZE, &is_silent);
 ```

-**Note:** Decoders should be created and destroyed dynamically in response to peer update events such as `MediaStarted` or `MediaStopped`.
+**Note:** The `on_datagram` callback provides the channel mask used for each packet, allowing you to handle multi-channel or spatialized setups efficiently.

 ### Audio Pipelines and Effects